Battlevaria/battlevaria.github.io/en/info/index.md

 ### For LARPers

-*This is not a LARP, this is a battle!* But you are welcome to add a touch of drama by playing a certain character, dying dramatically, etc - the roleplay just doesn't have any rules effect.
+*This is not your normal LARP, this is a battle!* The focus is on the fight, but you are welcome to add a touch of drama by playing a certain character, dying dramatically, etc - the roleplay just doesn't have any rules effect.

 In particular: